 Try your hand at cooking Indian food, and accompany your dinner with fun facts and trivia about India, and play Indian music.
 Everyone will walk away with great cultural knowledge they would not have otherwise learned.

-Buy various ingredients and have everyone in the family to compete for the burger throne.
-You can even bring in your neighbors as impartial judges!
+Buy various ingredients and have everyone in your group compete for the burger throne.
+You can even bring in your neighbors or family members as impartial judges!

-Please just don’t let your kids put candy in their burgers.
+Please just don’t let any kids who may be competing put candy in their burgers.
 Deal?

 Don’t worry too much about having the best gear!
 Just focus on the great company and the amazing view.

-Whether you’re a pinball wizard or an aspiring beginner, pinball is making a comeback, and can be an exciting competitive activity for a whole family to partake in.
+Whether you’re a pinball wizard or an aspiring beginner, pinball is making a comeback, and can be an exciting competitive activity for any large group to partake in.

-Because people start hating rides the second they become adults, right?
+Because people start hating rides the second they get older, right?

 Wrong!
 If you’re a ride enthusiast, you know that a love for thrills and exhilarating rides never runs out with age.

-An amusement park is a great place for adults to unleash their inner kid.
+An amusement park is a great place for people of all ages to let loose and have an amazing time.
 All aboard the roller coaster!

 Show me a person who doesn’t love arcade games and I’ll show you my pet alien, because neither exists.

-Check out a local family entertainment center and head to the arcade for a fun-filled family arcade outing.
+Check out a local family entertainment center and head to the arcade for a fun-filled outing.